 - engaging in activities that make you happy

 Many people in recovery with co-occurring SAD may isolate themselves during this time of year.
 Contrary to the intent, isolation often results in increased feelings of sadness and loneliness, can lead to depression and increase substance use risk.
 Don’t give in to the temptation to hide away from the rest of the world.
-Seek help from a professional, reach out to your sponsor or lean on your support network.
+Seek help from a professional, reach out to your sponsor, lean on your support network, or contact us.